-Gain specialised technical skills in property transactions, learn about aspects of the legal system and develop practical business skills as you prepare for professional practice as a conveyancer.
+You will gain specialised technical knowledge and skills in property transactions, learn about the operation of our legal system and develop practical business skills as you prepare for professional practice as a conveyancer.

 Most of your classes will be held in RMIT's Swanston Academic Building which features innovative learning spaces interspersed with retail and social spaces resulting in a stimulating environment for students.